Psychotherapy is a general term for treating mental health problems by talking with a psychiatrist, psychologist or other mental health provider.

 - Make sure you feel comfortable with your therapist.
 If you don't, look for another therapist with whom you feel more at ease.

 - Be open and honest.
-Success with psychotherapy depends on your willingness to share your thoughts, feelings and experiences.
-It also depends on your willingness to consider new insights, ideas and ways of doing things.
-If you're reluctant to talk about certain things because of painful emotions, embarrassment or fears about your therapist's reaction, let your therapist know.
+Success depends on willingness to share your thoughts, feelings and experiences, and to consider new insights, ideas and ways of doing things.
+If you're reluctant to talk about certain issues because of painful emotions, embarrassment or fears about your therapist's reaction, let your therapist know.

 - Stick to your treatment plan.
 If you feel down or lack motivation, it may be tempting to skip psychotherapy sessions.
 Doing so can disrupt your progress.
 Try to attend all sessions and to give some thought to what you want to discuss.

 - Don't expect instant results.
 Working on emotional issues can be painful and may require hard work.
-It's not uncommon to feel worse during the initial part of therapy as you begin to confront past and current conflicts.
 You may need several sessions before you begin to see improvement.

 - Do your homework between sessions.
 If your therapist asks you to document your thoughts in a journal or do other activities outside of your therapy sessions, follow through.
 These homework assignments can help you apply what you've learned in the therapy sessions to your life.